 When to Use a Defibrillator

-In some cases, you’ll need to take extra precautions with cardiac arrest sufferers.
-While the following conditions should not deter you from using an AED, they should influence how you administer treatment.
+In some cases, special considerations when using an AED may apply.
+While these considerations should not deter you from using a defibrillator, they may influence how you administer treatment.

 The Victim Is Wet or Lying in Water

 Water and electricity don’t mix.
-If a cardiac sufferer is wet or lying in water, move them away from the liquid and dry their chest off completely before attempting to administer shock.
+If a cardiac arrest victim is wet or lying in water, move them away from the liquid and dry their chest completely before attempting to administer a shock.
 In addition, if there are any combustible materials nearby, such as solvents or fuel, move away from the source of the materials before using the device.

 The Victim Has a Medication Patch or Pacemaker

 A pacemaker is easy to spot.
-It’s about half the size of a deck of cards and will cause a hard lump in the victim’s chest.
+It’s about half the size of a deck of cards and will look like a hard lump in the victim’s chest.
 Do not place an AED pad directly on top of a pacemaker as the pacemaker could block some of the shock .
 Instead, place it as close to the target area as possible without touching the pacemaker.

 If the patient is wearing a medication patch on their chest, quickly remove it and rapidly wipe the area before applying the pad.
 Do not attempt to place the pad directly over the patch, as the patch could compromise the effectiveness of the shock and may cause small burns .

 The Victim Has a Hairy Chest

 In most cases, an automated external defibrillator works without causing harmful side effects.
 However, if the device is improperly administered, it may fail to deliver the necessary shock.
-This may keep the victim in cardiac arrest and potentially contribute to further myocardial damage.
+This may keep the victim in cardiac arrest.

 You Have Just Minutes to Decide

-It’s not difficult to determine when to use and when not to use a defibrillator.
+It’s generally easy to determine when to use and when not to use a defibrillator.
 To recap it as simply as possible, it all rests on three basic questions:

 - Is it cardiac arrest?